DJB-019 LCD Oscilloscope Module |

-I built an LCD oscilloscope module using the JYE Tech 062 digital storage oscilloscope purchased from NKC Electronics.
-I purchased the kit so the LCD would be unattached.
-The kit has all the SMT parts soldered so you only need to add the thru-hole components.
-I mounted the LCD above the PCB which I rotated to fit in a 2U panel.
+I built an LCD oscilloscope module using the JYE Tech 06201 digital storage oscilloscope purchased from NKC Electronics.
+I purchased the 06202KP kit with all SMT parts soldered but the LCD and all through hole parts unsoldered.
+I extended the LCD using a ribbon cable so I could move it above the PCB which I rotated 90º to fit in a 2U panel.

 Construction

 I did not implement the reference signal, external trigger, or the RS-232 interface on the module.
-I did add J5 to the PCB so I could access these features.
+I did install J5 on the PCB so I could access these features.

 The LCD oscilloscope is designed for 9 to 12 volts AC.
 I eliminated the rectifier diodes and added a 0.1" MTA connector for 10 volt DC power.
 I designed an auxiliary PCB to mount on the rear of the LCD to regulate +15 volts to +10 volts.
 Using a 10 volt regulator splits the heat dissipation with the +5 volt regulator on the LCD oscilloscope.